nmbader/pydisperse/README.md

 In the last configuration, both normal and leaky modes are considered.
 For leaky modes, attenuation due to leakage into the half-spaces is also computed for each mode.

+Check the pdf documents for more details about the method and algebraic derivation.

 ## Installation with Docker

 Build the docker image (it should take about 2 minutes)